• Tools

 Output:

-• DocumentUrl (string): The URL to access and edit the document.
+• DocumentUrl (string): The URL to access and edit the document in browser.
+Users can click this link to open the document directly.

 Get a Document